Yao228/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 0-hello_world is a script that prints “Hello, World”, followed by a new line to the standard output.
+lsFile 0-hello_world is a script that prints “Hello, World”, followed by a new line to the standard output.

 File 1-confused_smiley is a script that displays a confused smiley "(Ôo)'.